Best Signature Food in Every U.S. State

-Smoked salmon has been around for centuries, peaking in popular all the way back in the Middle Ages.
+Smoked salmon has been around for centuries, peaking in popularity all the way back to the Middle Ages.
 But it wasn’t until the 19th century that the smoked-salmon industry was established in America, with Alaska leading the way.

 Still today, smoked salmon remains beloved in Alaska, where it’s often eaten plain or on a slice of crusty bread.
 People use any variety of wild Pacific salmon (like coho or sockeye) found swimming through the state's waterways, then brine the fish before tossing it in the smoker for up to seven hours.

 Arizona: Sonoran Hot Dog

 You won’t find ketchup and relish on many hot dogs in Arizona.
 That’s because the Southwest state is known for its Sonoran hot dog (also known as a Mexican hot dog), a bacon-wrapped frankfurter piled high with pinto beans, grilled onions, jalapenos, mustard and mayonnaise.

 Traditionally, it's also served with a roasted yellow chile pepper on the side.

 Where to Find the Best Sonoran Hot Dog in Arizona